DayaneCordeiro/Trabalho_Final_LDDM/README.md

 <hr>

 ### System outputs
-* Each of the activities chosen in the configuration with its respective daily dedication time, time left in the day for the activity to be completed and percentage of progress.
+* <div align="justify"> Each of the activities chosen in the configuration with its respective daily dedication time, time left in the day for the activity to be completed and percentage of progress.</div>

 <!-- ### Saídas do sistema
 * Cada um das atividades escolhidas na configuração com seu respectivo tempo de dedicação diário, tempo que falta no dia para que a atividade seja cumprida e porcentagem do progresso.